pwinckles/jdbc-gen/README.md

 In the future, support may be added for the following features:

-1. Enums as a field type
+1. `SELECT` query paging
 2. Joins
-3. `SELECT` query paging
-4. Inheritance?
+3. Inheritance?